How to order the best fish in Spain

 Dorada: gilt head bream.
 These are farmed commercially, but you can buy the wild fish too.

 • Emperador*: swordfish (see also pez espada).
 Often served as a fish steak, but too often it’s overcooked and dry.
-It’s also over-fished; another reason we avoid it.
+A squeeze or two of lemon juice will usually liven it up.
+Swordfish is over-fished; the main reason we avoid it.

 • Gallineta*: redfish or ocean perch.
 Also known as cabra on the Costa Blanca.
 Cabra also means goat, so some room for confusion there!